storj/docs/app/dcs/api/uplink-cli/cp-command/page.md

 ### Copy a file from a bucket to a local drive

-When the `cp` command is used to copy a file from Storj DCS (download), the CLI first downloads the minimum number of pieces to reconstitute a file (typically 29 pieces), then re-encodes the pieces into a single file, and finally decrypts the file client-side.&#x20;
+When the `cp` command is used to copy a file from Storj DCS (download), the CLI first downloads the minimum number of pieces to reconstitute a file (typically 29 pieces), then re-encodes the pieces into a single file, and finally decrypts the file client-side.

 To copy a file from a project to a local drive, use: